How cold is too cold for your chickens? It is a common question for most chicken raisers, mostly during winter and at night.

 Depending on the breed, chickens have different abilities to survive in different climates.
 You should raise cold hardy chickens only in cold climates.

-Cold-weather chicken can withstand temperatures around 32 degrees to 10 degrees Fahrenheit.
+Cold-weather chicken can withstand temperatures from 32 to 10 degrees Fahrenheit.

 How Cold Can Chicken Tolerate At Night?

-Flocks live in extreme conditions in the daytime, but night is little different.
-One mistake can kill you all flocks in freeze cold temperature.
+Flocks live in extreme conditions in the daytime, but at night is a little different.
+One mistake can kill you all in freeze cold temperatures.

 Placing a thermometer inside the chicken coop is most important if you are living in a tool cold or hot areas.

-You must provide them with a heated roosting bar or ladders which will keep them above from the floor.
+You must provide them with a heated roosting bar or ladders, which will keep them above the floor.
 You can also provide them a good floor bedding to provide them a warm area.

-During cold temperatures, all chickens climb above each other to get warmth, which leads to death of weak and small chickens.
-Must ensure to separate into small flocks if you have the large number of chickens.
+During cold temperatures, all chickens climb above each other to get warmth, which leads to the death of weak and small chickens.
+Must ensure to separate into small flocks if you have a large number of chickens.
 So, it reduces the mortality.

-Use a good quality brooder bulb or heat lamp to keep the warm during nights.
-It helps you to maintain the proper temperature inside the chickens coop, which will ensure the cozy living of flocks.
+Use a good-quality brooder bulb or heat lamp to keep the birds warm during the night.
+It helps you to maintain the proper temperature inside the chickens’ coop, which will ensure the cozy living of the flocks.

 What Temperature Is Too Cold for Chickens at Night?